 Undergraduate Program Coordinator

-During Fall/Winter terms, the Undergraduate Office is managed by the Undergraduate Program Coordinator.
+During Fall/Winter terms, the Undergraduate Office is managed by the Undergraduate Program Coordinator, Olga Mustata.

-Olga is able to help with any advising issue with the exception of transfer credit evaluations (please make an advising appointment with one of the Fadulty Advisors below for this service).
-Please note Olga is unable to declare students during her office hours (as it takes about 1/2 an hour to declare), however you can email her directly to make an appointment to declare the major/minor.
+How can Olga help?
+Olga is able to help with any advising issue with the exception of transfer credit evaluations (please make an advising appointment with one of the Faculty Advisors below for this service).
+Please note Olga is unable to declare students during her office hours (as it takes about 1/2 an hour to declare), however you can email her directly to make an appointment to declare the major.

 Olga is on leave over the Spring/Summer terms.
 For those questions unanswered on our website, assistance is available over the Spring/Summer term by contacting firstname.lastname@example.org.
 Emails received will be responded to on a weekly basis.